Typically, a Journalism starting salary is $34,766 per year. This tends to improve should you decide on a school with the highest paid graduates.

 Every student pursuing a degree in Journalism needs to check out Salem State University.
 Graduates of the Journalism program earn about $34,898 for their early career and $65,307 in their mid career.
 It is established in the suburban region of Salem, Massachusetts.

 Any student who is interested in Journalism needs to check out Suffolk University.
-Graduates of the journalism program state that they receive average early career income of journalism and mid-career income of $62,312.
+Journalism majors from Suffolk University receive an earnings boost of about 1.5% above the average earnings of journalism graduates.
 Located in Boston, Massachusetts, this college is a logical final choice for students who enjoy the thrills of a popular city.